-In March of 1997, FDA issued final 21 CFR Part 11 regulations that provide criteria for acceptance by FDA, under certain circumstances, of electronic records, electronic signatures, and handwritten signatures executed to electronic records as equivalent to paper records and handwritten signatures executed on paper.
+In March of 1997, FDA issued final 21 CFR Part 11 regulations that provide criteria for acceptance by the FDA, under certain circumstances, of electronic records, electronic signatures, and handwritten signatures executed to electronic records as equivalent to paper records and handwritten signatures executed on paper.

-This e-Book discusses 21 CFR Part 11 since it remains in effect during FDA reexamination period.
+This e-Book discusses 21 CFR Part 11 since it remains in effect during the FDA reexamination period.
 Also, we will elaborate on the latest guidance published in Aug 2003.

 By reading / following this 21 CFR Part 11 e-Book, you will be able to: